prava-d/portfolio/other.md

 I assisted Professor Siddhartan Govindasamy in visible light communications research, utilizing various electrical (firmware, communications) and software skills (modeling, algorithms).
 This research aided the publication of two papers: **_[An Integrated Visible-Light and Radio Frequency Communications System](https://ieeexplore.ieee.org/document/8862074)_** and **_[An 802.11 Compatible Asymmetric Hybrid Visible-Light and Radio-Frequency Communications System](https://ieeexplore.ieee.org/document/9217371)_**.

-## Student-Led Classes

-In junior year, I had the opportunity to teach a student-led Data Structures and Algorithms (DSA) class.
-It was a class I had took prior, and I was excited about the prospect of teaching a new set of students important skills, as well as having a hand in developing the curriculum further.

-In senior year, a peer and I created a student-led class that we called 'Advanced Algorithms,' specifically catered to those who took DSA and wanted to learn other algorithms.
-For a year we studied the subject more deeply, created a curriculum, made assignments, and then eventually taught and graded the class.
-This also conveniently aligned with our humanities capstone, in which we expounded our experiences and advice towards **[student-led classes at Olin](https://pravaolin.wixsite.com/olinslc)**.

 ## Varied STEM Education Roles